 He’s the chief of Oaktree Capital Group (OAK) – which has a cool $100 billion under management.

 And his four decades of investment experience have earned him a regular spot on Forbes’ World Billionaires list for several years running.

-What I find fascinating about Marks, however, is outlined in an obscure chapter of his excellent book The Most Important Thing: Uncommon Sense for the Thoughtful Investor.
-It’s a work that won acclaim from legendary investors Joel Greenblatt, Jeremy Grantham, Seth Klarman, and even Warren Buffett.
+I highly recommend reading these Oaktree Memos when you have a chance, but the most interesting thing about Marks is hidden in a chapter of his excellent book The Most Important Thing: Uncommon Sense for the Thoughtful Investor.
+It's a work that won acclaim from legendary investors Joel Greenblatt, Jeremy Grantham, Seth Klarman, and even Warren Buffett.

 And the typical dividend seeker’s first-level thinking: If you’re looking for yield, and you find a stock paying 5%, you should likewise buy it for income.

-The problem, he says, is that everyone is already doing this in one form or another.
-Growth, value, dividends – all investors look at the same data.
+But everyone is doing this, in one form or another.
+Growth, value, dividends–all investors look at the same data.

 Marks introduces what he calls “second-level thinking” with a few examples: